mozilla/moztrap/docs/deployment.rst

 management and test-results pages (but will not be able to submit test results or modify anything).

-By default Case Conductor uses `BrowserID`_ for all logins, but it also supports conventional username/password logins.
+By default MozTrap uses `BrowserID`_ for all logins, but it also supports conventional username/password logins.
 To switch to username/password logins, just set ``USE_BROWSERID`` to ``False`` in ``cc/settings/local.py``.